Run Lint in Android Studio

 Android project, simply select

-When you browse through the resulting report, you will notice that many warnings can just be ignored, such as spelling (which catches a lot of “typos” in strings).
+When you browse through the report, you’ll notice that many warnings can just be ignored, such as spelling (which catches a lot of “typos” in strings).
 The project name, for instance, can be reported as a typo.
 The report will also include invalid XML in generated files, over which you have no control.